The Secret Revolutionary

 After a nightmare childhood and years of harboring the desire for revenge, Medad Birungi learned what it means to be forgiven—and the life-changing power of choosing to forgive.

-Story and Photos by Craig Borlase
+by Craig Borlase

 Medad Birungi was on the other end of the telephone.
 “You seem very excited,” he said.
 I had heard about the Ugandan minister, evangelist, and social entrepreneur, and was eager to speak with him.
 “Tell me, are you always this excited?”